xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 Centreon recommends using their snmp implementation plugins to gather metrics - *cpu load, memory usage etc.*

-Using the snmp protocol garantees windows or linux based hosts configured with it will be monitored, since the protocol is universal.
+Usage of the snmp protocol garantees the monitoring to work as intended since the protocol is universal - rather than installing an agent.

 Plugins can be added using the web interface or by using the system package manager (dnf for rhel based distros & apt for the debian family).

+Here is the installation of the needed snmp plugins using the web interface.

 ![](325-debian-snmp/19.png)

-Using the web interface.

 ![](325-debian-snmp/20.png)

 Adding the linux snmp plugin clicking `+`.